 A small bread plate is placed above the forks, above and to the left of the service plate.

 The butter spreader is laid on the bread-and-butter plate.

 Usually one wine glass is used along with a water goblet.
-If the table setting is uncrowded, there is room to arrange stemware in any way you like, such as in a straight line parallel with the edge of the table or a diagonal line angled toward the table's edge.
+If the table setting is uncrowded, there is room to arrange glassware in any way you like, such as in a straight line parallel with the edge of the table or a diagonal line angled toward the table's edge.

-The water glass goblet is placed in a position closest to the hand, approximately 1 inch above the tip of the dinner knife.
+The water glass is placed in a position closest to the hand, approximately 1 inch above the tip of the dinner knife.

 At least one wine glass should sit to the right and possibly above the water glass.